zhaoqigu/LLM-for-V-V/README.md

 # LLM-for-V-V
-Artificts for paper "Towards Integrating LLMs into Formal Verification and Validation Frameworks".
+Artificts for paper "LLMs for Formal Verification & Validation".

 # ------------------------------------